If you are considering adopting a child, you don’t need to be told what a huge decision it is.

 2. Enables You To Have A Family

-Another huge advantage of adopting a child is that it enables couples or single men or women to have a child even if they cannot biologically do so.
+Another huge advantage is that it enables couples or single men or women to have a child even if they cannot biologically do so.

 An estimated 1 in 10 women between the ages of 15 and 44 have trouble conceiving, and the numbers are the same for men, with 10% of all males who are attempting to conceive in the USA suffer from infertility.